billliu1992/catalyst-docs/docs/install/javascript/nextjs.md

 # Next.js (App Router)

+You can install the client library for [Next.js](https://nextjs.org/) to immediately get the full feature set of Catalyst, including:
+- Frontend navigation, error reporting, and click tracking
+- Server logs, request, and error reporting
+- Session tracking across the stack

-These are the installation instructions for [Next.js](https://nextjs.org/).
-For other Node.js or web frameworks, checkout our [other installation guides](/docs/category/install-catalyst).
+For other languages and frameworks, checkout our [other installation guides](/docs/category/install-catalyst).

 Before you start, you'll need to sign up for Catalyst and have your keys ready, as detailed [here](/docs/signup).